Ismail-987/CW2024/README.md

 # SOFTWARE MAINTENANCE (20612966)

 ## DESCRIPTION
-This project involves the maintenance and extension of a game software
+This project involves the maintenance and extension of a game software.
-* Game 1

 ## GITHUB REPOSITORY
 * https://github.com/Ismail-987/CW2024.git